-Poll Finds Trust In Science Is Rising
+Trust In Scientists Is Rising, Poll Finds

 The survey also identifies factors that increase public skepticism.
 The majority "say when they hear about industry funded research they say that tends to decrease their trust," Funk says.

 Trust issues are by no means unique to science.
 John Besley, a professor of public relations at Michigan State University who studies public opinion about science, says there's a trend in the United States toward lower public trust in general.
-He's been tracking these trends in a related survey, conducted by the National Science Board, which governs the National Science Foundation.
+He has been tracking these trends in a related survey conducted by the National Science Board, which governs the National Science Foundation.

 Looking more broadly at public trust of people and institutions, "overall trust in other people has gone down," Besley says.
 He's curious to know how much the weaknesses identified in the Pew study "are really about scientists versus how much are a general distrust of everybody, sort of a general cynicism," he says.